rtcwcoop/rtcwcoop/rend2-readme.txt

 Rend2
 <insert ascii art here>

-Rend2 is an alternate renderer for RTCW Coop.
+Rend2 is an alternate renderer for rtcwcoop.
 It aims to implement modern features and technologies into the id tech 3 engine, but without sacrificing compatibility with existing RTCW mods.